8 Super Trendy Industrial Decor Ideas

 Anywhere you need to store smaller items, use a wire basket.
 Not only does it look super cool, but you can easily see what's inside each basket.
 If you want to add a different metal colour to the space, look for copper or rose-gold wire pieces.

-You can also branch into wire memo boards, coat hook units, and cube shelving.
+You can also branch into wire memo boards, coat hook units, and mesh wall units.
 Even your waste bins and pencil holders can look cool in wire.

 5. Natural and Stained Wood